folio-org/okapi/doc/guide.md

   -d '{ "foo":"bar"}'  \
   http://localhost:9130/testb
 ```
-The module responds with the same Json, but prepends "Hello" to the string.
+The module responds with the same JSON, but prepends "Hello" to the string.

 ### Example 3: Upgrading, versions, environment, and the _tenant interface